What is Service Marketing?

 Q5.
 What is Service in Marketing?

 Ans: It is support provided to enhance the delivery and effectiveness of marketing efforts.
-Services in marketing focuses on assistance functions like customer support, after-sales service, etc., within marketing.
+Services in marketing focus on assistance functions, such as customer support and after-sales service, within the marketing department.
 It applies to both tangible goods and services, providing added value to customers.

 Summing Up: